Understanding Personal Injury Law

 When you have been injured in any accident caused by the negligence of someone else, the success of your claims depend on an understanding of the law behind personal injury liability.
-Naturally, the Monroe personal injury attorneys at Auger & Auger have a detailed understanding of the North Carolina laws governing Monroe personal injury litigation.
+Naturally, the Monroe personal injury attorneys at Auger & Auger Accident and Injury Lawyers have a detailed understanding of the North Carolina laws governing Monroe personal injury litigation.
 But, when you understand the important aspects the law, you can help ensure the best success for your case by providing the details and evidence our attorneys need to pursue Monroe personal injury litigation on your behalf.

 The first step in presenting your case is to prove negligence on the part of the individual who caused your injury.
 This involves proving the following:

 - The person owed a duty to you and failed to carry out that duty.

 - You suffered damages.